Luggage maker moves Bagsupport app to Oracle Cloud Infrastructure, cutting costs, increasing uptime, and charting course for global expansion.

 Historically, airlines worldwide have relied on thousands of local baggage-repair partners to resolve customer claims, resulting in complex invoice handling.
 Samsonite’s initiative relieves airlines of that responsibility, providing a one-stop shop operated by a globally recognized luggage specialist with a 110-year-old history.

 Bagsupport also allows airline flight personnel to exchange luggage at Samsonite airport stores, guaranteeing quality products to pilots and crew.
 The app’s front end was developed as an on-premises application.
 But Samsonite soon realized that to scale globally—as more airlines saw the benefits of its offering—it would need to shift the app out of its data center and onto a cloud-based platform.

 Samsonite chose Oracle Cloud Infrastructure (OCI) for reasons of cost, availability, scalability, and security.
 “Although the lower cost of the cloud drove us forward, uptime was the crucial factor,” says Guy Dedeurwaerder, infrastructure manager for Samsonite Europe.
 “In Oracle Cloud, you’re always up.”

-Samsonite also reasoned that because Oracle Platinum partners iAdvise and Exitas built the Bagsupport app on the Oracle APEX low code development platform—which runs on OCI—that tight integration would ensure smooth enhancements to the app as more airlines come onboard.
+Samsonite also reasoned that because Oracle Platinum partners iAdvise and Exitas built the Bagsupport app on the Oracle APEX low code development platform—which runs on Oracle Standard Database Service—that tight integration would ensure smooth enhancements to the app as more airlines come onboard.

 Moving Bagsupport to Oracle Cloud Infrastructure eliminated the downtime Samsonite had experienced managing the app in its own data center.
 As part of its OCI implementation, Samsonite deployed Oracle Database Backup Cloud Service and Oracle Infrastructure Monitoring Cloud Service, and acquired 24/7 access to Oracle support engineers.